feelingthoughts: the word invented in a Colombian fishing village

 How do we do this collectively till we start to connect back up.

 This is neuroscience.
 This is called vertical integration (head and heart).
-We are slowly gathering some ideas for us sometimes poor and rather pathetic creatures.

 You could take a second and turn your attention to your body, literally.